World Cup wows fans after scintillating start

 SAO PAULO The opening round of games at the World Cup is almost over and the universal feeling is one of shock and awe.

-Fans have been served up a marvelous first few days of excitement, controversy and, most amazing of all, goals galore.
+Fans have been served up a marvellous first few days of excitement, controversy and, most amazing of all, goals galore.

 None of the first 11 matches ended in draws, five were come from behind wins and the number of goals per game has averaged 3.36.
 Coming four years after the second-lowest scoring World Cup in history, with 2.27, fans can hardly believe it.